giry-dev/mangrove-docs/docs/developers/contracts/technical-references/governance-parameters/local-variables.md

 ### (De)activating an Offer List
 :::info **(De)Activating offer lists**
-An `(outbound_tkn,inbound_tkn)` offer list is inactive by default, but may be activated/deactivated by governance.
+An `(outbound_tkn, inbound_tkn, tickSpacing)` offer list is inactive by default, but may be activated/deactivated by governance.
 Only offer removals (and deprovision) are possible on innactive offer lists.
 :::

 <Tabs>